IcecubeCreations/LDA-on-blogs/README.md

 Manual checking and removal is required due to false positives.

 ### preprocess.py
 Copy the contents of the "txtfiles" folder into "category_1_folder" subfolder.
+You may want to remove old files first.
 This 2 folder hierarchy is required by the LDA and "txtfiles" folder works as a backup for preprocess.py
 To modify results of the preprocessing modify any of the sheets in the "preprocessing" folder to add compound words, ontology keywords etc.

 ### LDA.py